 They will feature sharper e-ink displays, with company CEO Jeff Bezos claiming 50 percent improved contrast due to a proprietary technology called "font hinting."
 Pages will supposedly turn 20 percent faster than the last version too, along with a revamped control layout for improved navigation and more accurate presses.
 Other improvements include twice as much storage (it can now handle up to 3,500 books), an enhanced PDF reader and expanded battery life (10 straight days if you leave 3G turned on).

 Kindle DX, Free 3G, 9.7" E Ink Display, 3G Works Globally

-Blue Silicone Skin Cover + LCD Screen Protector + Fishbone Style Keychain for Kindle 3G Wireless Reading Device, 3G + Wi-Fi, 6" Display, Graphite, 3G Works Globally - Latest Generation
+2 Silicone Skin Cases (Clear and Blue) + LCD Screen Protector + Fishbone Style Keychain for Amazon Kindle 3G Wireless Reading Device, 3G + Wi-Fi, 6" Display, Graphite, 3G Works Globally - Latest Generation